open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2021-01-22 Notes of the Technical Committee Meeting

+Attendees:  J. Larson, M.Frazzini, K. Dank, J. Stine, M. Brinas-Dobrowski, N.Myers, J.Crabb, D. Rogers, O. Coleman, M.Lens-FitzGerald, C. Wuttke, A. Fricke, S. Baul, S. Prayaga, D. Cundiff

+The meeting began at 9:03 am CT

+### Antitrust statement and notice of recording  -- J. Stine

+### Review of the agenda, purpose of and expectations for the meeting  -- J. Stine

+### Plan 2021 Overview, OVN – J. Stine
+OVN Growth, fiscal strength
+  * Industry 0decosyste recognition
+  * Material results in the 12 months
+    * Publication of initial proposals
+    * VRS reference implementation(s)
+    * Test-reference implementations of proposed OVN phase 1 standardized interfaces
+    * Commercial data ownership –test reference implementation
+    * Test –reference implementations of technical implications of proposed OVN privacy and security guidelines
+    * OVN enterprise guide to privacy in voice technology completes first round of industry association and legal review

+### Plan 2021:  OVN Process
+* Technical committee and work group management:   Will be Github centric in 2021
+* All work groups issue and milestone management will work within the Tech Comm Backlog project – one version of work to be done
+* Recommended best practices:
+     * Begin meetings with review of outstanding issues and prioritization
+     * Close meetings with documentation of outstanding issues
+     * Invite asynchronous individual or small team work on specific issues or review of specific documents

+### Plan 2021, Technical Committee:  thoughts and observations – D. Cundiff
+ * We will need an onboarding process for new participants where we walk them through the backlog and understand where and how they want to participate
+ * Will need to share working group overviews and where they need help and solicit participation
+ * Following git best practices is of utmost importance
+ * VRS working group is setting good examples and best practices with regard to process and focusing on the things that matter
+ * There are many things that the OVN teams could care about, standardize, and work on.
+It is important that we stay focused on the essential things that have strategic value on what we need to accomplish.
+We are making process in this space and the discussions at the last Architecture meeting are good examples

+### Plan 2021, by Tech Comm Work Group: Introduction to POR development process – O. Coleman
+* Oita worked with the leads of the workgroups to create a plan of record (POR)
+* POR identifies the monthly and quarterly deliverables for each workgroup that will be put into git as milestones for tracking purposes

+ * VRS goals:
+     * Publish schema 1.0
+     * Implement agile practices
+     * Grow VRS participants –See Maria if you want to join
+     * Define 1.0 user scenarios with interface to other components
+     * Create VRs VMP by EOQ3
+     * Research for VRS
+  * VRS Intersections:
+     * Architecture group
+     * Intent broker

+  * Architecture Work Group Goals:
+     * How to share artifacts among voice assistants
+     * Intent Manager requirements definition
+     * Enforcement mechanisms for privacy guidelines
+  * Architecture Work Group Intersections:
+    * VRS workgroup -Intent broker
+    * Privacy/Security workgroup –privacy guidelines enforcement

+  * Privacy Work Group Goals:
+    * Voice Privacy Guidelines 1.0 published for review
+    * Present Voice Privacy Guidelines to OVN workgroups and committees
+    * By Q1 –March 2021, Voice Privacy Guidelines 1.0 completes first round of review with “friends & family”
+    * Github integration
+    * Voice Privacy Guidelines 1.0 circulated to 2-3 industry groups
+    * Voice Privacy Guidelines 1.0 published for external review
+  * Privacy Work Group Intersections:
+    * VRS and Architectures review of/input to Voice Privacy Guidelines

+  * Privacy and Security Research
+    * Create high level overview of privacy and security policies
+    * Publish draft of high level overview
+    * Stretch goal:   development of standard certification for voice privacy and security
+    * Research, define and prototype access control mechanism by Q3 end

+  * Security Work Group Goals:
+    *  Voice Privacy Guidelines 1.0 proposal for review
+    *  Present voice security guidelines 1.0 to OVN workgroups
+    *  By Q1 March 2021 Voice Security Guidelines 1.0 completes first round of review with “friends and family”

+### Summation and Next Steps
+  * Reminder that pull request reviews do take some time and we now have a backlog –we will work through that now and the feedback will speed up

+Meeting adjourned at 9:56 am CT

 # 2021-01-08 Notes of the Technical Committee Meeting

 Attendees:  J. Larson, M.Frazzini, K. Dank, J. Stine, M. Brinas-Dobrowski, N.Myers, J.Crabb, D. Rogers, O. Coleman, J. Sedivy, D. Ryder,  M. Kanagarajanramakrishnan